Baked sardines, Sardinia-style

 In addition, sardine is a food rich in calcium (350mg per 100g of food) and is recommended to combat the processes of bone decalcification.

 - - I remember you my original home recipes can be made without salt.
 There is always a combination of flavors that substitutes salt.
-Other recipes If you want to surf easily our website look at green navigation bar on the top of the page!
+If you want to surf easily our website look at green navigation bar on the top of the page!

 Wine can't be suggested for the presence of lemon juice.
 Match a beer with these baked sardines.